kbuckleys/ZENU/README.md

 - <b>Clear:</b> Well this one is pretty clear, eh?
 Get it?
 But yes, it will clear all flags.
 - <b>Source:</b> A filter that toggles between all packages and only installed/local packages.
 - <b>Update/Manage:</b> A toggle switch between the package manager and the update manager.
+- <b>Maintenance Panel:</b> Manage your caches, orphaned packages, and more
 - <b>Sync:</b> Once you have your desired packages flagged for addition/removal, Sync will take care of the rest with no confirmation prompts except for installing packages.
 In which case, you'll only be prompted once more as a final confirmation.

 <br>